 Planning to visit Nathdwara Shrinathji Temple?
-Check out our Nava Dwaraka Tour here.
+Check out our Pancha Dwaraka Tour.

 Nathdwara, means the gate of God.
 It is the most renowned pilgrimage in India.
-Nathdwara is located on the banks of Banas river.
+Nathdwara is on the banks of Banas river.
 There is a beautiful black marble Deity of Lord Krishna, standing with his hand upraised lifting Govardhana Hill.
-The idol of Shrinathji, sculpted out of one piece of black marble was installed first at the Jatipura temple at Mathura (UP) by Jagatguru Sri Vallabhacharya.
+Jagatguru Sri Vallabhacharya installed the idol of Shrinathji first at the Jatipura temple at Mathura (UP) by.

 The servant of these temples wear the clothes of the era of the kings and queens and serve Lord krishna as the beloved prince.
 Due to this reasons this temple is as ‘Haveli’ which means the big mansions of the wealthy merchants.
 There are beautiful and large paintings of the elephants, horses, maidens and doorkeepers on all the doorways.